Proficiency, Placement, and FAQs

 • In-class participation is primarily based on student preparation and contribution to the class session.

-You should speak with the Director of Undergraduate Studies, Dr. Alejandro Yarza
+You should speak with the Director of Undergraduate Studies, Prof. Alejandro Yarza

 You should write one email addressed to BOTH Dr. Anne Thinglum and Dr. Tatevik Gevorgyan with questions regarding placement.